ObsidianMakerDevelopment/APBingoWeb-OBS/README.md

 - `server` → Archipelago server address and port (e.g., `archipelago.gg:60355`)
 - `username` → Your chosen player name
 - `password` → Leave empty if no password is required
+- `blind` → Hide all check hints, even if it was generated with hints

 This method is especially useful when embedding the page in **OBS** or when you want to skip interactive prompts.